 There will be four exams in the course; the dates are listed on the attached schedule.
 NO MAKEUP EXAMS WILL BE GIVEN!
 The first three will be 45 minutes long and will take place during a regular lecture hour.
 The final exam will be two hours long.
-You will need a small blue book for each exam.
 Please be prepared to show picture identification in order to enter the examination room.
-Attached to each examination will be a course evaluation form so that I may receive your suggestions for how the course could be improved.
+Attached to each examination will be a course evaluation form, so that I may receive your suggestions for how the course could be improved.
 These forms will be seen only by me, so if you have comments that you wish the department to hear, please contact them directly.